Batch #005: Bocheted Capsicumel

 - bulk clover honey, toasted

-- medium toast frech oak chips
+- medium toast frech oak

 - morita chile peppers